 Califon UMC is a simple rectangular building facing the South Branch of the Raritan River on River Rd.
 It has two main entrances in the front with red doors, leading to two vestibules.
 The side entrance is fitted with a ramp for convenient accessibility access.

-Each vestibule is housed in a tower, the taller left tower is the steeple.
-The steeple has a bell in the bellfry which is rung by manually pulling a bell cord.
+Each vestibule is housed in a tower; the taller left tower is the steeple.
+The steeple has a bell in the belfry, which is rung by manually pulling a bell cord.

 The two vestibules naturally lead to a nave laid out with two aisles.
 There are two ways to handle a wedding procession with two aisles.
-One was is to block off one aisle, and treat the remaining two sections as the bride's and groom's.
+One way is to block off one aisle and treat the remaining two sections as the brides and grooms.
 Alternately, both aisles can be used.

-As the left side of the church is usually designed as the bride's side, the bride will enter with her escort in the bride's aisle, usually on her escort's left.
+As the church's left side is usually designed as the bride's side, the bride will enter with her escort in the bride's aisle, usually on her escort's left.
 She is traditionally "given away" to her waiting groom.
 After the union, the groom steps to the bride's right, where he offers her his left arm.
 (This keeps his right arm free to grab his sword and fend off wife-abductors.)
-The bride makes a wide turn and they depart with her in the groom's aisle or on the groom's side of the aisle.
-Whether one aisle or two, the position of the bride in the aisle symbolizes the the union of the two families.
+The bride makes a wide turn, and they depart with her in the groom's aisle or on the groom's side of the aisle, whether one aisle or two, the bride's position in the aisle symbolizes the union of the two families.

 In 1928 a new Mudler-Hunter pipe organ was purchased to replace the old bellows organ.